dswisher/git-exec-wrapper/README.md

 # Related Projects

 * [libgit2sharp](https://github.com/libgit2/libgit2sharp) - brings all the might and speed of libgit2, a native Git implementation, to the managed world of .NET
-* [simple-exec](https://github.com/adamralph/simple-exec) - A .NET library that runs external commands.
+* [simple-exec](https://github.com/adamralph/simple-exec) - A .NET library that runs external commands
+* [gitextensions](https://github.com/gitextensions/gitextensions) - a standalone UI tool for managing git repositories (C#)